A Dennis the Menace Christmas: Plot

-The film opens up with Dennis and Mr. Wilson waking up and getting dressed at the same time.
-They then get out of the house before Dennis crashes his bike into Mr. Wilson.
+The film opens up with Dennis crashing his bike into Mr. Wilson.
 Mr. Wilson wakes up and realizes that he is having a nightmare.
-In the meanwhile, Dennis gets his bike and races his enemy, Jack Bratcher to school in time for the Thanksgiving pagent.
+In the meanwhile, Dennis gets his bike and races his enemy, Jack Bratcher to school in time for the Thanksgiving pageant.
 On the way, Dennis's bike falls apart and Dennis falls down which makes Jack call him a loser.
-At the pagent, Dennis opens the turkey's cage assuming it was thirsty.
+At the pageant, Dennis opens the turkey's cage assuming it was thirsty.
 When Dennis comes back, the turkey is missing from its cage.
-The turkey flies around and makes a mess of the pagent and Jack's father, David Bratcher encourages his son to throw the bake sale products at everyone.
-Dennis's principal threatens Dennis's parents with Dennis Clauses and force them to pay for Jack's insurance policies.
+The turkey flies around and makes a mess of the pageant and Jack's father, David Bratcher encourages his son to throw the bake sale products at everyone.
+Dennis' principal threatens Dennis' parents with the Dennis Clause and force them to pay for Jack's insurance policies.
 At home, Henry tells Dennis that he must take responsibility for his situation.
 Dennis promises to work it out by washing windows, doing the dishes and more which Alice and Henry say no to at each suggestion.

 A few days later, Dennis sends an email to Santa Claus to give him a new bicycle and attends the secret Santa event at his house.
-He pulls Mr. Wilson's name from the hat and starts wandering what to give him for Christmas.
+He pulls Mr. Wilson's name from the hat and starts wondering what to give him for Christmas.
 At school, Dennis creates a Christmas spirit list with Presents, Christmas tree, cookies, lights and Santa Claus.
 On the next day, Alice takes a new gift wrapping job at a department store and takes Dennis with her.
 He creates a balloon with bows on it which an old lady sits on and gets stuck to her bottom.
 When Dennis attempts to retrieve the balloon, the old lady swings her purse at him and knocks down the Santa Claus set up around her.
 Alice takes Dennis away from the mall.
 Later during the afternoon, Alice leaves Dennis with Mr. and Mrs. Wilson who happily babysit him.
 Mrs Wilson has to run errands and leaves Dennis and Mr. Wilson alone for a few hours.
 Dennis wanders Mr. Wilson's house looking for the perfect gift for Mr. Wilson.
 However, he comes across Mr. Wilson's stamp collection and plays around with his stamps.
 Mrs. Wilson returns from her errands and finds Dennis not in the living room with Mr. Wilson.
 They go upstairs only to find Dennis ruining Mr. Wilson's antique stamps which make him extremely angry and not want Dennis anywhere near him.